 Recordings of his music are on New Focus, Tundra, Perspectives of New Music/Open Space, and Westminster labels.
 His score for the play Gilgamesh Variations was staged at Bushwick Starr Theatre.
 GIA publishes his choral music and his organ music is published by Zimbel.

 His writings have been published in Perspectives of New Music, Intégral, Open Space, Tempo, Musical America, Time Out New York, Signal to Noise, Early Music America, Grove Dictionary of American Music, Sequenza 21, Pop Matters, All About Jazz, and NewMusicBox.
 Carey’s research on narrativity in late music by Elliott Carter, presented at IRCAM in Paris on the composer’s 100th birthday, appears in Hommage à Elliott Carter (Editions Delatour).

-Christian Carey is an Assistant Professor II in the Department of Music Composition, History, and Theory at Westminster Choir College of Rider University, where he has been a faculty member since 2004.
-He received degrees from the Juilliard School (B.Mus. in Voice), Boston University (M.M. in Composition), and Rutgers University (Ph.D. in Music); his teachers included Charles Wuorinen and Lukas Foss.
-He is active as a composer, performer, and music theorist.
+Carey is Associate Professor of Music Composition, History, and Theory at Westminster Choir College in Princeton, New Jersey.
+He holds degrees from the Juilliard School (B.Mus. in Voice Performance), Boston University (M.M. in Composition), and Rutgers University (Ph.D. in Music).